-While I and some other people were at the Logan Street House, I received a phone call: Louise's pleasant voice was on the other end.
-She was calling me from Dallas; due to a bad connection I couldn't hear her well.
-It sounded as if someone else speaking Spanish was also on the phone and almost everything Louise said became confused with the other person's voice so I couldn't tell exactly what Louise wanted.
+While some other people and I were at the Logan Street House, I received a phone call: Bonnie's pleasant voice was on the other end.
+She was calling me from Dallas; due to a bad connection I could not hear her well.
+It sounded as if someone else speaking Spanish was also on the phone and almost everything Bonnie said became confused with the other person's voice so I could not tell exactly what Bonnie wanted.
 She did want to talk with me, however, and I had the feeling she wanted to see me again.
-Finally I said, "I can't hear you.
+Finally, I said, "I can't hear you.
 You're going to have to hang up and call again."

-She didn't want to do that because she was afraid she would lose connection with me.
-But finally she hung up.
+She did not want to do that because she was afraid she would lose connection with me.
+Finally, she hung up.
 I walked into the next room where I thought we would have more privacy if she called again.
 The phone rang and I picked it up.

 It was about 10:30 a.m.
-He said he had already gone to the hearing; I asked him what had happened, but he didn't want to tell me.
-Finally he said something about another lawyer helping him.
+He said he had already gone to the hearing; I asked him what had happened, but he did not want to tell me.
+Finally, he said something about another lawyer helping him.
 I had the feeling he still wanted me to work for him on the case.
 I asked him if the judge had reset the hearing and he finally told me the judge had done so.

 I deduced that my client had been in an auto accident and the man named Ronald was representing someone else in the accident.
 In my notes I also had written down part of a California statute which the man named Ronald had given me.
 The statute said something about people in litigation getting together before trial to see if they could resolve the problem.
 I told my client that the three of us needed to meet to see if we could come to an agreement.

-I was particularly concerned about what had happened in front of the judge that morning when I hadn't attended court.
-My client said the judge had said that they couldn't very well do anything if all the parties weren't there.
-I knew I was probably in trouble with the judge, but I didn't think it was that serious.
+I was particularly concerned about what had happened in front of the judge that morning when I had not attended court.
+My client said the judge had said that they could not very well do anything if all the parties were not there.
+I knew I was probably in trouble with the judge, but I did not think it was that serious.

-I wanted to continue representing the man and didn't want to return the $150.
-However, I wasn't licensed to practice law in Ohio.
+I wanted to continue representing the man and I did not want to return the $150.
+However, I was not licensed to practice law in Ohio.
 That was going to present a problem.
-I thought about representing him anyway, but I would be practicing law without a license and could cause be sanctioned.
-Maybe I could simply obtain the judge's permission; no, I didn't think that would work.
+I thought about representing him anyway, but I would be practicing law without a license and could be sanctioned.
+Maybe I could simply obtain the judge's permission; no, I did not think that would work.
 I might have to find another attorney to represent my client in front of the judge; or I might even have to try to become admitted to the bar in Ohio.
 I was unsure what I was going to do.

-Actually I didn't plan to represent anyone else.
+Actually, I did not plan to represent anyone else.
 I was in the process of leaving my law practice and was finishing up some left-over business.
 That day I had decided to get busy to conclude some matters.